the first colonial salt-making operation in Virginia was on Smith Island

 Source: Virginia Department of Environmental Quality (DEQ), Volume III - Chloride TMDLs for the Accotink Creek Watershed (Figure ES-2)

-Winter runoff from salted roads, residual sodium from discharge of cooling systems at data centers and office buildings, and residue from sodium hydroxide used to clean computer chip components at the Micron manufacturing facility in Manassas are increasing the salinity of the Occoquan Reservoir steadily.
-Wastewater treatment and drinking water facilities do not remove salt, since that requires expensive membrane processes.
+Other major sources include residual sodium from discharge of cooling systems at data centers and office buildings, residue from sodium hydroxide used to clean computer chip components at the Micron manufacturing facility in Manassas, and especially salt in human waste that is flushed for treatment at the Upper Occoquan Servivce Authority (UOSA) plant:29

 salinity of the drinking water produced from the Occoquan Reservoir often exceeds recommended levels for those on sodium restricted diets